shotgunsoftware/tk-doc-generator/README.md

   - pip install -r ./tk-doc-generator/requirements.txt

 script:
+  # script that runs the CI and handles S3 previews
   - python ./tk-doc-generator/travis-generate-docs.py

 deploy:
-  # deploy to github-pages:
+  # When commiting to master, auto-deploy to github-pages
-  # copy contents of _site folder to gh-pages branch and push
+  # This will copy the contents of the _build folder to gh-pages branch and push
 - provider: pages
   local-dir: ./_build
   target-branch: gh-pages